nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 We want to find a an image containing "google\_apis", but not "google\_apis\_playstore".
 Why not get the one that comes with the Play Store pre-installed, you ask?
 Well, those are production builds and we won't be able to root them.
-We will need rooting them later.
+We will need rooting our emulator later.

 I chose the "android-25" one, but you can choose another one if you want.